**Click here for special information regarding recent Bobcat and Coyote sightings,

 Or check the City's West Nile Virus Hotline at 972-466-3202.

 Animal Services is dedicated to becoming a premier provider of animal care and control services in our community.
 Our professional staff responds to more than 6,000 calls for service and shelters nearly 2,000 animals each year.
 We are dedicated to managing our domestic and wild animal population in a manner that provides a safe and healthy environment for both animals and people.
+Recently, the Division was declared substantially competitive by the City's Managed Competition process.
+Congratulations, Animal Services!

 View a list of animals currently in our Animal Adoption Center